Vietnam Itineraries: Suggestions by Local Experts

 • Day 6 – Hoi An: Enjoy Hoi An’s bustling café scene, savor delicious noodles at a quaint café, or try made-to-order banh mi with coconut coffee.
 Also, consider renting a motorbike to wander around freely and discover the area's enchanting night scene.

 • Day 7 – Hoi An: Immerse yourself in Hoi An's culture.
 Visit local artisans, explore the surrounding countryside, or treat yourself to a soothing beach massage.
-Utilize this day to uncover the distinct charm of Hoi An.
+Use this day to uncover the distinct charm of Hoi An.

 Please note that this itinerary can be customized according to your wishes, with the inclusion of Sapa, Phong Nha National Park, or other rewarding destinations around Hanoi.
 Additionally, the sand dunes of Mui Ne, possibly explored on a rented motorbike, can be an adventurous inclusion.